antronerds/r2-tutorials/docs/Correlating_Genes.md

 	![Figure    6: The expression of MYCN has a negative correlation with that of    the MEAf6    gene](_static/images/FindGenes_ExpressionNeg.png "Figure    6: The expression of MYCN has a negative correlation with that of    the MEAf6    gene")

 	[**Figure    6: The expression of MYCN has a negative correlation with that of    the MEAf6    gene**](_static/images/FindGenes_ExpressionNeg.png)

-To generate a correlation plot where the negative relation between MYCN and MEAF6 gene is more clearly visualized select â€˜XY-plotâ€™ as graph type in the graphics section in the Adjustable Settings box and click the Adjust Settings button.
-In this correlation plot itâ€™s also still possible to show expression levels for the samples are distributed.
+To generate a correlation plot where the negative relation between MYCN and MEAF6 gene is more clearly visualized select "XY-plot" as graph type in the graphics section in the Adjustable Settings box and click the Adjust Settings button.
+In this correlation plot it"s also still possible to show expression levels for the samples are distributed.
 In order to do so click on more settings in the Adjustable Settings box and set Histogram to yes, click Adjust Settings button.
 Now the histogram boxes in the x and y axes show expression levels are distributed for the samples in the selected dataset see Figure 7

-1.
 	![Figure    7: Toggle Histogram    on/off](_static/images/FindGenes_ExpressionHis.png "Figure    7: Toggle Histogram    on/off")

 	[**Figure    7: Toggle Histogram    on/off**](_static/images/FindGenes_ExpressionHis.png)

-2. Through the menu to the right several additional dataviews and analyses are available.
+3. Through the menu to the right several additional dataviews and analyses are available.
 Let's start with different overviews; R2 is able to produce heatmaps of this analysis.
 Click on the 'Heatmap (zscore)' menu item Figure 8.
 The gene names are on the y-axis, sample names on the x-axis.
 Return to the genelist view (Figure 3)

 	![Figure8: Heatmap view of the expression of all genes correlating with theexpression of MYCN in 88 Neuroblastomasamples.](_static/images/FindGenes_ExpressionHeat.png "Figure8: Heatmap view of the expression of all genes correlating with theexpression of MYCN in 88 Neuroblastomasamples.")

 	[**Figure8: Heatmap view of the expression of all genes correlating with theexpression of MYCN in 88 Neuroblastomasamples.**](_static/images/FindGenes_ExpressionHeat.png)

-Tutorial step 5
+Step 5: Relation with Chromosome position
 ---------------